minicomp/wax-facets/pages/docs.md

 `{% raw %}{% include subset_gallery.html collection='qatar' field='object_type' value='portrait' num_column=4 %}{% endraw %}`

 The gallery that results from this instruction only shows portraits.
 This `include` command is slightly different than the one for faceted browsing.
 They both share a `collection:` and a `num_column:` variable.
-To use this `include`, though, you need to declare a `field:` variable or column from your data, and the `value:` you want to limit your subset to.
+To use this `include`, though, you need to declare a `field:` variable.
+This is equivalent to a column from your data.
+Then you pick the `value:` that you want to limit results to.
 Notice that this gallery view does not have a faceting menu.

 ## ... change our design